 - Pumpkin (pure pumpkin, not pumpkin pie mix)-low in calories but contains a lot of fiber.
 Good for dogs that may need to lose a little weight.
 Add to your dog’s food gradually, since pumpkin does have a high amount of fiber it can be rough on your pet’s digestive system if you feed too much too soon.
 Start with a small teaspoonful to be sure he likes the taste and it agrees with his tummy.

 - Green beans-if fresh, cook a bit to make them easier to digest.
 If using canned, be sure to get the unsalted variety or drain before feeding if using the salted ones.
 These also have a good amount of fiber, so can be helpful with dogs needing to lose weight.

 - Eggs-These are a great source of protein and other nutrients.
-I scramble them for my dog Jessie and she absolutely loves them!
-I don’t add anything to them, just scramble the egg.
+Both dogs and cats love them!
+Offer these on a limited basis, though, because they are high in fat.
+Don’t add anything to them, just scramble the egg.

-Here are some fruits you can use for treats, Jessie absolutely loves fruit!
+Here are some fruits you can use for treats, my dogs absolutely love fruit!

 - Bananas.
 If you have a food dehydrator, slice ripe banana, dehydrate and you have banana chips that make great treats.
-Jessie likes to eat a couple bites of mine with breakfast
+My dogs like to eat a bite of mine with breakfast

 - Cantaloupe.
 It sounds odd, but dogs often like the taste, Jessie does!

 These are just a few ideas to give your dog’s meal some variety.
 In my client’s case, her owner has been adding meat bites and broth to the kibble.
 When I visited the dog yesterday, I saw a significant improvement in her energy level!
 Great news!
 Bon Appetit!